aws-amplify/docs/docs/lib/geo/fragments/js/search.md

 Geo.searchByText('Amazon Go Stores', searchOptionsWithBiasPosition)
 ```

-This will return a list of places with coordinates that match the search constraints.
-A place can have additional metadata returned as shown in the example below.
+This returns places and their coordinates that match the search constraints.
+A place can also have additional metadata as shown in the example below.

 ```javascript
 // returns